asecurityteam/transport/README.md

 A(B(C(D(TRANSPORT))))
 ```

+<a id="markdown-transport-extensions" name="transport-extensions"></a>
-### Transport Extensions ###
+### Transport Extensions

 Decorators are a powerful pattern and a great deal of complexity can be isolated
 by using them.
 However, there are still some aspects of the core
-`http.Transport` behaviour that can be harmful in production if not altered.
+`http.Transport` behavior that can be harmful in production if not altered.
-This package provides some modifications of the standard behaviour to account
+This package provides some modifications of the standard behavior to account
 for these cases.

+<a id="markdown-recycle-transport" name="recycle-transport"></a>
-#### Recycle Transport ####
+#### Recycle Transport

 The default settings of the `http.Transport` include enabling the connection
 pool.
-Having a connection pool can be a highly effective optimisation by
+Having a connection pool can be a highly effective optimization by
 allowing the cost of performing DNS lookups, acquiring a TCP connection, and
-performing TLS handshakes to be amortised over a potentially large number of
+performing TLS handshakes to be amortized over a potentially large number of
 outgoing requests.

 One of the major deficiencies of the built-in connection pool is that there are